jaredkrinke/sic1/sic1-assembly.md

 `X` is a signed byte between -128 and 127 (inclusive).

 ## Constants and variables
 Combining labels and the `.data` directive allows you to develop of system of constants and variables.
-For example, here a byte is set to zero, and the label `@zero` points to that value.
+For example, here a byte is set to zero, and the label `@zero` points to that value:

 ```
 @zero: .data 0